 Danger & Red Flags

-There are a lot of red flags that go up when someone that teaches koryu or martial arts won't let you know the name of their school, teacher, or lineage.
+There are a lot of red flags that go up when someone that teaches kobujutsu, koryu or martial arts and won't let you know the name of their school, teacher, or lineage.
 If the teacher claims to be making trips there to train ask for the dates and locations.
+Naming systems you trained in and who your teachers are or were is normal.
+Hiding that information is abnormal and a sign of danger.

-If you have been practicing an art from Japan that has a lineage and you have never been there for training, and your school is secret, and you can't be shown any techniques then something is wrong.
+If you have been practicing a martial art from Japan that has a lineage and you have never been to Japan for training, and your school is secret, and the teacher won't demonstrate any techniques then something is wrong.
 No school in Japan functions this way.
 No one is operating with that much secrecy.
 Be skeptical of anyone that tells you otherwise.
 A private attitude is different than a secretive one.
+It is normal to visit the dojo and observe training at least once before joining.

-If you're someone in a school like that, then you are probably in a dangerous situation.
+If you're someone in a school like that, then you are probably in a dangerous dojo.

-Someone who devotes 30 years of their life to a system that is so secretive that there is no information anywhere, no demos, no open discussions of their history or lineage, even their systems name!
+Devoting 30 years of their life to a system that is so secretive that there is no information anywhere, no demos, no open discussions of their history or lineage, even their systems name is secret; that is a sea of red flags.
 That is completely unacceptable.

 If you spent 30 plus years of your life training in that environment, then something is wrong.

-Any sane and rational person could get involved in that type of school as a young person but grow up and look around and see its not the norm.
+Any sane and rational person could get involved in that type of school.
+Even as a young or impressionable person, it can happen, but we must grow up and look around and see its not the norm.
 Questions should begin popping up at some point.

 You have to draw the line between fantasy and reality.